Bassae Frieze: Trojan Amazonomachy

 The first four slabs of the frieze, from the northwest corner to the middle of the west side, depict the attack on the Greeks at Troy by Amazons under Penthesilea BM 538, BM 532, BM 537, and BM 539 The battle itself spans three blocks, culminating in the death of Penthesilea at the hands of Achilles on BM 537, while the fourth slab, BM 539, depicts a truce at the end of the battle.
 In the first pair of combatants, on slab BM 538, an Amazon has gained the upper hand over her opponent, but with the second pair the situation is dramatically reversed.
 Here a bearded Greek, wearing a chiton, a cuirass, a helmet, and a baldric and carrying a shield, seizes an Amazon by the hair while trampling her underfoot.
-He is the most heavily armed soldier in either of the Amazonomachies depicted, and the only bearded Greek, so far as we can tell, anywhere on the frieze.
-On the second slab, BM 532, one Amazon uses a hoplite shield to guard a second kneeling Amazon who has just shot an arrow The battle reaches its climax on the third slab, BM 537, where Achilles slays the Amazonian queen.
-Achilles and Penthesilea appear in the center of the slab, while a single Greek and a single Amazon flank them.
+He is the most heavily armed soldier in either of the Amazonomachies depicted, and the only bearded Greek, so far as can be told, anywhere on the frieze.
+On the second slab, BM 532, one Amazon uses a hoplite shield to guard a second kneeling Amazon who has just shot an arrow.
+The battle reaches its climax on the third slab, BM 537, where Achilles slays the Amazonian queen.
+Achilles and Penthesilea appear in the centre of the slab, while a single Greek and a single Amazon flank them.
 The final slab in the series, BM 539, represents the moment when a truce has been called between the Greeks and Amazons in order to clear the battlefield of equipment, the wounded and the dead.